Bug report #9148

 Which doesn't make sense with what you are saying, that NULLs are restored as None.
 On the other hand it does mean that Nones are restored as NULL.

 I will fix this in the Memory layer saver - hopefully that will also sort out the labelling problem, even thought it looks like it is the wrong way around.
 It does look like there may be an issue with the QgsFeature SIP wrapping

-#10 Updated by Giovanni Manghi over 6 years ago
+#10 Updated by Giovanni Manghi about 7 years ago

 - Subject changed from Data Defined Label Locations NULL value doesn't work as expected with SQL Server Layer to Data Defined Label Locations NULL value doesn't work as expected with SQL Server Layer/PostGIS

 - Target version changed from Future Release - High Priority to Version 2.4

 Tagging this as a regression because is ok on 2.0.1.

 It seems that with postgis any decimal datatype does not work for label data defined position.